Social computing and communities

 -

-Citizen heritage
+Citizen Heritage

 We are investigating how digital technologies enable citizens of local areas to document and share memories and records of their collective past.
 Our main focus is on the development and study of PastPort, a mobile webapp for residents and visitors of Port Melbourne in inner Melbourne, an area of rich and disparate urban history.